-Scottish writer Thomas Carlyle died - On this day in history
+Scottish writer and historian Thomas Carlyle died on 5 February 1881, in London.

 Thomas Carlyle, the Ecclefechan-born writer, historian and satirist died in London on 5 February 1881.
 Carlyle was brought up in a strict Calvinist family and his Calvinist views were to stay with him throughout his life, heavily influencing his writing.
 His work The French Revolution: A History was used by Charles Dickens as a research source for A Tale of Two Cities.

 Carlyle was eligible to be buried in Westminster Abbey because of his literary achivements, but chose instead to be buried beside his parents in Ecclefechan.

 Read more 'on this day in history' entries.